 Almost everyone that comes to me for Facebook advertising support has run some sort of campaign themselves.

-Maybe they’ve boosted a few posts, or thrown a few hundred pounds towards ads… but sadly, the majority of people haven’t seen the results they’d hoped for.
+More often than not, they’ve not seen the results they’d hoped for.
+They’ve boosted a few posts, or thrown a few hundred pounds towards ads… but crickets.
+No results and certainly no profit.

-One of the questions they always ask is: how much should I spend on Facebook ads?
+It raises the question: How much should you spend on Facebook ads?

-Do you have a budget for advertising?
+Does your business have an overall budget for advertising?
 Is there a maximum you can spend?